Douglas Schoen: Early life and education

-Schoen attended Horace Mann School in New York City.
+Schoen was raised on the Upper East Side of Manhattan, the son of a corporate lawyer.
+He is of Jewish descent.
+He graduated from the Horace Mann School in New York City.
 While still a high school student, he canvassed the Upper West Side for Dick Morris.
+In 1974, he graduated from Harvard College.

-He graduated from Harvard College (magna cum laude) and Harvard Law School.
-Schoen went to high school with Mark Penn and then worked together with him on The Harvard Crimson.
+Schoen graduated from Harvard College magna cum laude and Harvard Law School.
+While in college, Schoen founded Penn & Schoen with Mark Penn, also a Horace Mann School alumni.